Free Vision Board Planner AND Free Printables for Your Vision Board!

 And nothing happened!
 For me, getting through 2016 was like slogging through a messy, pointless hike.
 I made it to the end of the year, but there was no joy in the journey, no sense of purpose and ease.
 And I didn’t accomplish a single goal I put up on my vision board.

 This is the biggie!
-Last year, I focused on straight-forward images that represented the goals I wanted to achieve: I want to lose weight, I want to run a 5K, etc. But it’s really important to remember that we’re actually looking for the feelings we think we’ll have when we accomplish those goals.
+In 2017, I focused on straight-forward images that represented the goals I wanted to achieve: I want to lose weight, I want to run a 5K, etc. But it’s really important to remember that we’re actually looking for the feelings we think we’ll have when we accomplish those goals.
 That way, we can already get a jump start on achieving our desired emotions when we look at the board and we leave ourselves open to reaching these emotions in a way other than we could envision.

 For example, I used to put all these pictures of different houses I wanted to live in on my vision boards.
 The types of living spaces changed over the years, but looking back I see that they always had the same theme: spaces that evoke a serene and contented feeling.
 So when I walked into the house I live in now, I knew instantly this was the place for us because that’s exactly how it made me feel.